JMuckian94/MSP3-LyfeHax/README.md

 - Use environment variables, or files that are in .gitignore, to hide all secret keys
 - Ensure that DEBUG mode is turned off in production versions

-## Design Choices

-### NavBar

-For responsiveness on all platforms I used Bootstrap to control the spacing and layout of the page.
-The navbar has been set to sticky and will follow the user as they scroll down the page.
-The navbar contains the website brand, which is Lyfehax.ie, as well as the nav elements of Home, Hax, Sign Up, Log In, Log Out, Add New Hax, and Profile.
-These elements can merge into a hamburger on smaller screens and will appear as a dropdown menu once the hamburger element is clicked with items floated to the right.

-### Home/Index Page

-The home page has two image carousels depicting workshops, tool collections, and arts and crafts.
-These are to signal the purpose of the site to first time users and to add visual decoration.
-Beneath the hero images, the intro section details to new users the purpose of the site, explains what a "Life Hack" is and has a contact form section at the bottom for users to get in touch.

-### Hax Page

- The 'Hax', what I will be referring to as the user posts, will be displayed in decending order.
-Each of the hax will have a title, the username of the poster, the date it was posted, and the body.
-If the user has created a hax they will have EDIT and DELETE buttons available to them.
-These buttons will highlight blue for edit, green for add, and red for delete to give user feedback on what they are clicking.
-### Sign Up Page

-On this page the user will be encouraged to sign up to become a user on the site.
-This will allow them the ability to create, edit, and delete posts of their own where a standard visitor is only able to read posts.
-The form has three input sections: A Password, Repeat Password Check and Username.
-Once the user has completed the form correctly, and clicked the submit button, they will be linked to their new profile page, with a welcome message displayed, and the data they inputted in the form will be saved to the database.

-### Log In Page

- The Log In page has a similar layout to the Sign Up page with the only real difference being there is no password check for returning users.
-The grid is split into two colomns with a decorative image on one side and the injected Log In form on the other.

-### Add Hax Post

-The Add New Hax page will contain a form, decorated with FontAwesome icons, where users can create a new "HAX" post.
-They have between 5 and 50 characters for the title, a choice of available categories from a dropdown menu, and a main body with an allowed length of between 30 and 600 characters.
-This is to stop users from posting spam posts with little to no or too much data in them.

-###

-### Footer

-The footer element is displayed across all pages and contains social media links for the site owner to link to this sites associated social media accounts.
-The links are to Facebook, Instagram, Youtube and Twitter.
-Their real world application would be for if Lyfehax.ie became a recognisable brand and needed a social media footprint like most modern companies.

-### Admin Page

 ## User Stories

-- As a user, I want to be able to navigate the page using a screen reader with all page elements labelled appropriately
-- As a user, I want all of the content to be of appropriate size on all screens with no overflow
 - As a user, I want to be able to view the posts of website members and navigate through them intuatively
 - As a user, I want to be able to join as a member and begin posting my own content
 - As a user, I want the site to provide visual feedback as I navigate around and interact with visible elements